GhostPack/SharpDPAPI/README.md

 ### cookies

 The **cookies** command will search for Chrome 'Cookies' files and decrypt cookie values.
 If execution is in an unelevated contect, CryptProtectData() will automatically be used to try to decrypt values.
+If `/browser:edge` is specified, the newer Chromium-based Edge browser is triaged.

 Cookie files can also be decrypted with a) any "{GUID}:SHA1 {GUID}:SHA1 ..." masterkeys passed, b) a `/mkfile:FILE` of one or more {GUID}:SHA1 masterkey mappings, c) a supplied DPAPI domain backup key (`/pvk:BASE64...` or `/pvk:key.pvk`) to first decrypt any user masterkeys, or d) a `/password:X` to decrypt any user masterkeys, which are then used as a lookup decryption table.
 DPAPI GUID mappings can be recovered with Mimikatz' `sekurlsa::dpapi` command.

 A specific Cookies file can be specified with `/target:FILE`.
 A remote `/server:SERVER` can be specified if a `/pvk` is also supplied.
+If triaging newer Chrome/Edge instances, a `/statekey:X` AES state key can be specified.

 By default, cookies are displayed in a csv format.
 This can be modified with `/format:table` for table output, or `/format:json` for output importable by [EditThisCookie](https://chrome.google.com/webstore/detail/editthiscookie/fngmhnnpilhplaeedifhccceomclgfbg?hl=en).
 Also, by default only non-expired cookie value entries are displayed, but all values can be displayed with `/showall`.

 If run from an elevated context, Cookie files for ALL users will be triaged, otherwise only Cookie files for the current user will be processed.

 The **cookies** command also has `/cookie:REGEX` and `/url:REGEX` arguments to only return cookie names or urls matching the supplied regex.
 This is useful with `/format:json` to easily clone access to specific sites.

+### statekeys

+The **statekeys** command will search for Chrome/Edge AES statekey files (i.e. 'AppData\Local\Google\Chrome\User Data\Local State' and 'AppData\Local\Microsoft\Edge\User Data\Local State') and decrypts them using the same type of arguments that can be supplied for `cookies` and `logins`.

+State keys can also be decrypted with a) any "{GUID}:SHA1 {GUID}:SHA1 ..." masterkeys passed, b) a `/mkfile:FILE` of one or more {GUID}:SHA1 masterkey mappings, c) a supplied DPAPI domain backup key (`/pvk:BASE64...` or `/pvk:key.pvk`) to first decrypt any user masterkeys, or d) a `/password:X` to decrypt any user masterkeys, which are then used as a lookup decryption table.
+DPAPI GUID mappings can be recovered with Mimikatz' `sekurlsa::dpapi` command.

+If run from an elevated context, state keys for ALL users will be triaged, otherwise only state keys for the current user will be processed.

 ### backupkey